bakedziti420/js-oop-flower-power/readme.md

 - Add some more properties that would fit into an object describing our cohort (address, floor number, instructors, etc).
 - Try to access your new properties from the console to make sure they work.

-If everything worked out, you should have a fully functioning `cohort` object, only now with even MORE properties with us to play with!
+If everything worked out, you should have a fully functioning `cohort` object, only now with even MORE properties for us to play with!

 ## Creating Objects